-This comprehensive program of study includes specialized courses that are linked to highly relevant field experiences and portfolio documentation for demonstrating professional competencies in autism spectrum related knowledge and practice.
+The Autism Spectrum Graduate Certificate offers a comprehensive plan of sudy comprising specialized courses that are linked to highly relevant field experiences and portfolio documentation for demonstrating professional competencies in autism spectrum related knowledge and skills.

 Core Autism Spectrum Courses (12 units)

 - SPED 791 Nature of Autism Spectrum (3 units) - Fall & Spring semesters

 - SPED 825 Communication, Behavior and Instruction: Autism (3 units) - Fall & Spring semesters

 - SPED 794* Socialization and Imagination: Autism (3 units) - Spring semester